 Lion Bob Lowick and Lion Geoff Brick on the first day of starting to cut down the trees If you don't have one you might just miss out, as at the time of writing this there was just a few left at the Post Office and the Health Centre.
 Lions Christmas cakes are not only incredibly tasty, but make fantastic gifts and they can be kept in the cupboard for other special times throughout the year.
-Continued page 7 ROTARY drawn to sharing this period of fun, happiness and celebrations for everyone.
+Continued page 7 Hazelwood Rotary Club -Connecting with a festive community By Leo Billington Hazelwood Rotary will co-ordinate the ever popular 2020 Christmas Wrap at Mid Valley through until Christmas Eve.
+Funds raised will be distributed amongst various community organisations.
+Gifts of conceivable shape and size are able to be wrapped in exchange for a donation.
+The wrap has been going for over 18 years, raising thousands of dollars along the way.
+The Hazelwood Rotary Club - Mid Valley annual Christmas Wrap is now a nation-wide fixture on all our calendars.
+As a sign of confidence and pride, Hazelwood Rotary member, Margaret Palmer was last year selected to drive children and adults around Mid Valley in their Christmas festive train.
+Congratulations Margaret for doing marvellous job as well as highlighting the community link between Rotary and a wider community.
+As the picture shows, adults from overseas were drawn to sharing this period of fun, happiness and celebrations for everyone.
 Wrapping will begin on Friday November 27, and be conducted every day up to and including Christmas Eve, Thursday December 24.
 Hazelwood Rotary will have their wrapping stand in the large central area near where Target previously was located.
 This will be very similar to previous years.
 Thanks to Mid Valley Centre Management for assisting over all the 18 years to provide valuable space for such a worthwhile community project.

-CHURCHILL & DISTRICT NEW

-"Connecting Your Community Established 1966
+DAINBRIDGE NICHOLSON FINANCIAL SERVICES George Nicholson, B.Com,CA

+Tax (\Individuals \Companies \Trusts \Primary Producers)

+Phone 5175 0001

+Investments

+Superannuation

+Bookkeeping and BAS services

+Email: kim.dainbridge@bigpond.com 9 Church Street, Traralgon

 Churchill and District News is a community newspaper staffed by volunteers.

-nonopapor ou

-The Team

-Editor: Carol Scott

-Team Leader/Secretary: Ruth Place

-Minutes Secretary: Barbara Cheetham
+The Team Carol Scott Editor: Team Leader/Secretary: Ruth Place Barbara Cheetham Minutes Secretary: Treasurer: Delma Hodges Assistant Treasurer: Sally Kohler Ruth Place, Advertising: Shelley McDonald, Marion Ireland Allan Larkin Layout:

+Production: Tracey Burr, Carol Scott, Ruth Place, Allan Larkin Proof Readers: Ruth Place.

-Treasurer: Delma Hodges
+Gary Weston, Geraldine Larkin, Carol Scott, Delma Hodges

-Assistant Treasurer: Sally Kohler

-Advertising: Ruth Place,

 Shelley McDonald,

-Marion Ireland

-Layout: Allan Larkin

-Production: Tracey Burr, Carol Scott,

-Ruth Place, Allan Larkin

-Proof Readers: Ruth Place,

-Shelley McDonald,

-Gary Weston,

-Geraldine Larkin,

-Carol Scott,

-Delma Hodges

-Team Members: Bronte Hillis Harland,
+Bronte Hillis Harland,

-Charlie Rawlinson,

-Barbara Cheetham,
+Charlie Rawlinson, Barbara Cheetham,

-Webpage: Sam Gillett, John
+Webpage: Sam Gillett, John Sunderland

-Sunderland

-www.cdi news.com.au
+www.cdnews.com.au

-Facebook page: Rebecca Barry
+Rebecca Barry Facebook page:

 Contributions

 The deadline for the submission of articles and advertisements for the February 2021 edition is January 25, 2021

 EDITORIAL

+Team Members:

 Articles for publication and Letters to the Editor can be sent to:

 Churchill & District News

 PO Box 234, Churchill, 3842

 Or Email: cdneditorial@cdnews.com.au

 All articles must be submitted by the 25th of each month for publication in the next issue.